solarapp/solar-api-docs/README.md

 # Solar REST api

-A RESTful api created to provide data to the Solar application
+A RESTful api created to provide data to the Solar application\
+\
+The current api endpoint can be found at `api.solarnews.ga`

 ## Conventions